eschwartz/python_data_processing_sample/README.md

 **Requires Python 3.10.8**

-This script has not been tested with other versions of Pythons.
-Consider [running in a docker container](#using-docker)
+This script has not been tested with other versions of Python.
+Consider [running in a docker container](#using-docker).

 To run: